 The fee for the signature certification depends on the value of the legal transaction for which the document is needed and ranges between € 20,- and € 250,-.
 The fee is converted into US $ according to the daily exchange rate at the German mission and can be paid by cash or by credit card.

-For signature certifications you may come to the competent German mission during visitor's hours without prior appointment (except for the Consulate General in New York which requires you to make an online appointment).
+For signature certifications you may come to the competent German mission during visitors' hours without prior appointment (except for the Consulates General in New York and San Francisco which require you to make an online appointment).